-What is a Memorandum of Association in the UAE?
+What is a Memorandum of Association legal document in the UAE?

-An MoA is an important document for business setup in Dubai as it is necessary for getting a trade license and opening a bank account.
+An MoA is an important document for business setup in Dubai as it is necessary for getting a trade license and opening a bank account, and works alongside other key formation steps involved in establishing a business in Dubai.

 What are the 5 Clauses of an MoA?

-- Registered Office Clause: Specifies the location of the company’s registered office
+- Registered Office Clause: Specifies the company’s official address for legal notices and correspondence, indicating the location of the company’s registered office.

-- Liability Clause: Describes the extent of shareholders’ liability
+- Liability Clause: Explains the extent of shareholders’ financial responsibility, such as whether liability is limited by shares or guarantee.

 What is the Purpose of Making an MoA in UAE?